Rocksky

 To monitor and re-scrobble activity from Rocksky create a Rocksky (Source)

-Rocksky is music tracking and discovery platform built on the AT Protocol (Bluesky).
+Rocksky is music tracking and discovery platform built on the AT Protocol and your your Atmosphere Account.

 How does that work?

-- multi-scrobbler "scrobbles" your plays to your repository
+- multi-scrobbler "scrobbles" (writes) your plays to your repository

 - in a JSON data structure which includes Rocksky's data type and structure